Guide to the Clement H. Clower papers

 Alternative formats: Xerographic copies of the albums were made to indicate the original order.
 Additionally, copy negatives have been made from selected prints.

-Digitized copies: Selected photographs from the collection have been digitized and can be found on Alaska’s Digital Archives by searching for “Clement H. Clower.”
+Digitized copies: Selected photographs from the collection have been digitized and can be found on Alaska’s Digital Archives.
+For information about obtaining copies please contact Archives and Special Collections.

 Rights note: Archives and Special Collections does not own copyright to the collection.